Types of Degrees Wine Steward/Sommelier Majors Are Getting

 Online Wine Steward/Sommelier Programs

-In 2018-2019, 6 schools offered a wine steward/sommelier program of some type.
+In the 2019-2020 academic year, 4 schools offered some type of wine steward/sommelier program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|